VCurry20/pands-project/README.md

 ## Data Review
-We can use python to review this data set using the built in functions and modules.
-Firstly we will use Pandas to review the data set under various headings.
+We can use python to review this dataset using the built in functions and modules.
+I will outline some of these functions below and have included the output text files with this project.

-We can import Fisher Iris data set directly.
+The Data set was downloaded from  ******* and can be found in many places on line.

+Further it can be imported directly into python using the following code:

 > File - [Iris.py] (https://github.com/VCurry20/pands-project/blob/main/Iris.py)